quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 between the smallest Unreported Missing packet and the Largest Unacked is greater than or equal to the Reordering Threshold value.

 In order to ensure timely loss detection, it is optimal to send a Reordering Threshold value of 1 less than the packet threshold used by the data sender for loss detection.
-If the threshold is smaller, the additional ACK does not provide input to the loss detection.
-If the value is larger, it creates unnecessary delays.
-({{Section 18.2 of QUIC-RECOVERY}}) recommends a default packet threshold for loss detection of 3, equivalent to a Reordering Threshold of 2.
+If the threshold is smaller, an ACK_FRAME is sent before the packet can be declared lost based on the packet threshold.
+If the value is larger, it causes unnecessary delays. ({{Section 18.2 of QUIC-RECOVERY}}) recommends a default packet threshold for loss detection of 3, equivalent to a Reordering Threshold of 2.

 If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate